averell23/tech-leads-skill-share/README.md

+## This is a fork

+Just a note: This is a fork from [charity/tech-leads-skill-share](https://github.com/charity/tech-leads-skill-share) and while you're welcome to use anything from here, you may want to check the original.

 # So you want to start a tech leaders study group

 Mazel tov!
 We did this in August of 2017.
 It was a great experience, and helped a lot of us brainstorm, problem-solve and level up in our careers.
 A lot of work went into making it the great experience it was.
 This document is designed to help you bootstrap a group of your own.

 ### Mission statement

 Leadership is not a spot on the org chart, or a role someone can assign you, or a set of facts you can memorize.
 Leadership is a muscle that every one of us has to exercise.
 It helps to have a set of peers you can be radically vulnerable with, who you can swap stories and experiences with and hold each other accountable.

 The goal of this is not group therapy or support -- though there may be plenty of both -- the goal is to **get better at our jobs** by learning and practicing leadership skills in tech.

 ## Checklist

 So you want to start a tech leads group.
 Here is your list of things to consider, prepare, or do.

 - [ ] [**Invitations**](#Invites): Curate a well-balanced group of 6-10 interested people, with varying skill levels, roles, and diverse backgrounds.
 - [ ] [**Logistics**](#Logistics): Set a start date/time and decide on a venue.
 Identify at least one facilitator.
 Create a mailing list or Facebook group for discussion, also make a recurring calendar invite.
 - [ ] [**Preparation**](#Preparation): Establish the ground rules and code of conduct.
 Distribute the recurring homework assignment.
 Make sure everyone can commit to attending at least 4 of the 6 weeks.
 Ask everyone to write down an intention: how do they hope to level up in their career via this group?